directus-labs/guest-authoring/sveltekit-authentication/index.md

 ---
 title: 'Authentication in SvelteKit with Directus'
-description: 'How to authenticate users and integrate state managment with Cookies using SvelteKit SSR'
+description: 'Learn how to authenticate users and integrate state management with Cookies using SvelteKit with Server-Side Rendering (SSR).'
 author:
   name: 'Eike Thies'
   avatar_file_name: 'avatar.jpg'